JonKing93/DASH/Tutorials/kalmanFilter/misc-cov.md

 # Additional Covariance options

 Although covariance localization and blending are among the most common covariance adjustments in paleoclimate applications, DASH supports additional methods, including covariance inflation and directly specifying a covariance matrix.
-This page details these methods as well as several other useful command for covariance workflows.
+This page details these methods as well as several other useful commands for covariance workflows.

 ### Covariance inflation